-An employee with at least 26 weeks continuous service has the right to request flexible working - either temporarily or permanently.
-Only one formal request can be made in any 12-month period and there are some other exceptions about who is able to apply.
-(See footnote below - these requirements will soon be changing).
+An employee has the right to request flexible working - either temporarily or permanently.
+Two formal requests can be made in any 12-month period.

 If you are eligible to make a formal flexible working request, you should put your request in writing, with the date on it.
 Your request should specify: